decred/dcrdex/docs/wiki/Wallet.md

 on [RPC Providers](#rpc-providers-for-evm-compatible-networks) can be found in their respective section of the wiki.
 * **Gas Fee Limit:** This is the highest network fee rate you are willing to pay on swap transactions.
 If gasfeelimit is lower than a market's maxfeerate, you will not be able to trade on that market with this wallet.
+This setting is only applicable to account based assets.

 ## External Wallet Parameters